jsturtevant/jsturtevant.github.io/_posts/2018-03-07-Windows-Containers-Cheat-Sheet.md

 ## General Info

 ### Where to find
-The first place you should know about is the [Official Windows Container Docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).
+The first place you should know about is the [Official Windows Container Docs](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) and info on [licensing](https://www.microsoft.com/en-us/Licensing/product-licensing/windows-server-2016.aspx) and [pricing](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing).

 ### Windows Container Flavors
 There are two flavors of Windows Containers: